 Skip to main content

 It is common to want to share common logic between your scripts.
-This can be done easily using relative imports in both Python and Deno.
+This can be done easily using relative imports in both Python and TypeScript.

 Note that in both the webeditor and with the CLI, your scripts do not necessarily need to have a main function.
 If they don't, they are assumed to be shared logic and not runnable scripts.